Kryod/rustacean/readme/windows.md

 #### C#

-In the Windows Start Menu search bar, type "Visual Studio Installer" (which you should have installed since you installed the build tools in the first section).
+In the Windows Start Menu search bar, type "Visual Studio Installer" and run it (you should have it installed since you installed the build tools in the first section).

 Click on the "Modify" button.